Phoenix Area Service

 Refrigerant Safety

 Refrigerant must be handled with proper equipment, training, and recovery practices.
 Do not vent refrigerant or add charge without diagnosing the system.
+A sealed system should not keep losing refrigerant, and the cause needs to be found.

 Refrigerant Diagnostics